CLSxSH7/bash-portscan/README.md

 1. **Run the script:**

-    Execute the `port_scan.sh` script and follow the prompts to specify the host and port range to scan.
+    Execute the `portscan.sh` script and follow the prompts to specify the host and port range to scan.

     ```bash
-    ./port_scan.sh
+    ./portscan.sh
     ```

     Follow the on-screen prompts to enter the host address, starting port, and ending port.
 The script will then scan the specified range of ports on the given host and generate a report.